DanieleDidino/DanieleDidino.github.io/dailogy/synthetic_data.md

 Thank you for your interest in our project.
 Please note that this is still a prototype and may contain bugs or unfinished features.

-This software is part of Dailogy, a project aimed at developing tools to detect dysfunctional and toxic language in chat conversations and provide suggestions to make the language more respectful and inclusive.
+This module is part of Dailogy, a project aimed at developing tools to detect dysfunctional and toxic language in chat conversations and provide suggestions to make the language more respectful and inclusive.

 Here is the GitHub repository: